Eric-Chung-0511/Eric-Chung-0511/README.md

 ---

-## **Let’s Connect 🤝**
-📫 **Want to talk AI, data, or engineering?** I’m always excited to connect with like-minded individuals and explore opportunities to collaborate.
+📫 **Want to talk AI, data, or project management?** I'm always excited to connect with like-minded individuals and explore opportunities to collaborate.
+In my journey from project management to AI, I've come to embrace this philosophy:

-> _"Every problem has a solution—it’s just waiting for the right algorithm."_
+> *"Every challenge is a puzzle—it's just waiting for the right combination of algorithms and insight."*